monsoonmaelstrom/book2/book2.md

 Gavin looks between Liam and Giorgi for a moment, when Giorgi repeats, “Tell her.”

 “The next day,” Gavin says, evidently having decided to listen to Giorgi and not Liam, “Liam, being Liam, goes around to *apologize* to Lucy.
-And Lucy not only tells him that she’s not interested in him, but that she was never interested in him, and was only hanging around Liam because it meant she got to hang around us.”
+And Lucy not only tells him that she’s not interested in him, but that she was never interested in him, and was just hanging around Liam because it meant she got to hang around us.”

 “Around Gavin,” Giorgi clarifies.